 Mr. Masters went out of his way to provide technical details about the theater layout, equipment, wiring, locations, including sending pictures, etc. His assistance made it considerably easier to plan for the on location recording session.
-Also, he graciously loaned mic stands to minimize how much bulky equipment the recording engineer, Bill McElroy, had to transport from his Ashland, Va studio to the Westminster location.
+Also, he graciously loaned mic stands to minimize the amount of bulky equipment the recording engineer, Bill McElroy, had to transport from his Ashland, Va Slipped DISC recording studio to the Westminster location.

 Mr. Gordon Masters: